 Even with baby carriers, always opt for baby to face inwards chest to chest.
 Having baby embrace you is more natural and helps you become closer to her.

 It goes without saying that you shouldn’t be doing other things while carrying baby.
 This includes menial things like drinking a hot beverage or using your phone.
-This includes – don’t do it.
+This includes carrying baby down the stairs – don’t do it.
 When you don’t focus, baby could fall and have a serious injury, or worse.